 No doubt Moodle is the standard open-source solution for building educational communities and portals.
-It’s been around for years, it has huge community, regular updates and contributions.
+It’s been around for years, it has a huge community, regular updates and contributions.
 It’s really good.

 But forget about it.
 Use WordPress.